 - Looking into efficiency of leadership development programme at University Hospital Coventry Warwickshire (UHCW).

-- Mental Health Transitions. [with Coventry and Warwickshire Partnership Trust]
+- Transition in Mental Health and Community Care. [with Coventry and Warwickshire Partnership Trust]

 Our recently completed PhD projects: